-We provide items and can accommodate for vegan or vegetarian.
-All coffee, tea, spices, butter, peanut butter, jam, mayo, condiments are provided along with bread, muffins, pancake mix, cereal etc. Limited meat and dairy provided.
-Making meals from products in season found on the land such as fruits and vegetables. (seasonal: avocado, starfruit, banana, pineapple, lemons, oranges, coconut, surinam and brazilian cherry, ulu, jackfruit) provide additional nutrition.
+We provide items such as coffee, tea, spices, margarine, peanut butter, jam, mayo, condiments, bread, pancake mix, rice, cereal etc. Making meals from products in season found on the land such as fruits and vegetables. (seasonal: avocado, starfruit, banana, pineapple, lemons, oranges, coconut, surinam and brazilian cherry, ulu, jackfruit) provide additional nutrition.

 We are half mile away from Koki Beach and one mile from Hamoa beach and Hana Bay.
 Good snorkeling, kayaking, swimming, boogieboarding etc. There are many waterfalls and natural pools in the area plus hiking trails.
 There are historic sites such a Pi'ilani Heiau at Kahanu Gardens and the National Park at Haleakala.
 The location is convenient to the food trucks and stores of Hana town and central to the community while bordering the Hana Ranch.